Updated March 10, 2020

 Antimicrobial additives have long been used in the textile industry, to the benefit of consumers and manufacturers alike.
-With the multitude of options available to consumers, having a product made with an antimicrobial fabric that offers longer life and a higher level of freshness, adds a lot of appeal.
+With the multitude of options available to consumers, having products made using antimicrobial textiles offers freshness protection.

-Increased Freshness- Bacteria and certain microbes cause not only wear and tear to textiles but also unpleasant odours and staining.
-Antimicrobial additives help to lessen that and are particularly useful with clothing and products that are exposed to sweat and humidity.
+Bacteria and certain microbes cause not only wear and tear to textiles but also unpleasant odors and staining.
+Antibacterial textiles help to lessen that and are particularly useful with clothing and products that are exposed to sweat and humidity.

-Stays Cleaner for Longer – In many industries, especially healthcare, having textile products that help to minimize bacteria and mold is a huge benefit.
-Not only will it cut down on the time spent cleaning, antibacterial fabric will also help to keep items such as privacy curtains and upholstery, cleaner in between regular scheduled cleaning.
+In many industries, especially healthcare, having antimicrobial textile products that help to minimize microbes is a huge benefit.
+Not only will it cut down on the time spent cleaning, antimicrobial textiles will also help to keep items such as privacy curtains and upholstery, cleaner in between regular scheduled cleaning.

 Pretty well any industry that uses textiles benefits from antimicrobials, including:

-- Healthcare Industry – Antibacterial fabric is used in anything from masks and scrubs to window coverings and bedding, keeping them cleaner for longer
+- Healthcare Industry – Antibacterial textiles are used in anything from masks and scrubs to window coverings and bedding, keeping them cleaner for longer

-- Apparel – Clothing with antimicrobial additives such as undergarments, socks, and sports gear prevent embarrassing odours from developing before they begin
+- Apparel – Antimicrobial textiles used in clothing such as undergarments, socks, and sports gear prevent embarrassing odors from developing before they begin

-- Military – Things such as uniforms, tents, and parachutes remain fresher, break down slower and stay stronger when antimicrobial additives are used, saving the military time and money
+- Military – Items such as uniforms, tents, and parachutes remain cleaner and won’t break down as a result of fungal growth, saving the military time and money

 - Housewares – Bedding, towels, upholstery and other household fabrics are improved when antimicrobial textiles are used

-Ultra-Fresh also works well with synthetic fibers and non-woven textiles.
-For more information on how Ultra-Fresh can help keep your textiles fresh, check out our Textile and Non-Woven Fabrics Information page.
-If you want to see Ultra-Fresh in action, click here.
-Or, you can contact us any time for more information.
+Ultra-Fresh antimicrobial additives for textiles also work well with synthetic fibers and non-woven textiles.
+For more information on how Ultra-Fresh can help keep your textiles fresher, check out our Textile and Non-Woven Fabrics Information page.